syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

 	N> You can find three folders, 2.0, 3.5 and 4.0 here.
-The folders, 2.0, 3.5 and 4.0 consist of Swfconfig files for .NET 2.0, .NET 3.5, and NET 4.0 frameworks respectively.
+The folders, 2.0, 3.5 and 4.0 consist of swfconfig files for .NET 2.0, .NET 3.5, and NET 4.0 frameworks respectively.

-2) Open the Swfconfig file by double-clicking it.
+2) Open the swfconfig file by double-clicking it.
 You can view the mapping for all the supported controls here.
 The following code example maps the grid control to its corresponding assembly.